suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 * MoQT has hop-by-hop protections provided by the underlying QUIC layer, so a brute-force attack could only be mounted by a relay.

-* In some uses cases MoQT tracks have predictable object arrival rates, so a receiver can interpret a large deviation from this rate as a sign of an attack.
+* In some usecases MoQT tracks have predictable object arrival rates, so a receiver can interpret a large deviation from this rate as a sign of an attack.

 * The the binding of the secure object payload to other MoQT parameters (as